chrisvanpatten/facebook-conversion-pixel/readme.txt

 = 1.1 =
 * Changed plugin so that the conversion pixel field does not appear on newly added post types until the user chooses to enable the plugin for them.
 * Excluded Revision and Navigation Menu post types from the plugin options page

+= 1.2 =
+* Updated plugin to use new CMB2 version of Custom Metaboxes and Fields

 == Screenshots ==
 1. Paste in your Facebook Conversion Pixel code and check the Insert Code checkbox to insert it.